- Sat 5 Sep 2026

 Road, hybrid or e-bikes.
 Not mountain bikes.

-On-site bike mechanics will be available at registration on Friday evening, and throughout the event to help with mechanical issues encountered on the event.
+On-site bike mechanics will be available at registration on Friday evening and throughout the event to help with mechanical issues encountered during the event.

 E-bikes